[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Pubs in Aberdeen

-Aberdeen has pubs on every corner, which is not that unusual for Scotland.
+Aberdeen has pubs on every corner, which is unusual for Scotland.
 What is unusual is that we went to a few of them.
-Being non-drinkers, pubs don’t hold a lot of appeal, but my brother promised us good food so we happily went to Old Blackfriars pub.
+Being non-drinkers, pubs don’t hold a lot of appeal, but my brother promised us good food, so we happily went to Old Blackfriars pub.

 Shopping in Aberdeen